natalienakkk/NavigationProject/README.md

 Dependencies: NumPy,Open3D,scikit-learn,Matplotlib

 How to run the project:

-5 files included in this project and 5 databases of rooms :
+5 databases of rooms and 5 files included in this project:

 1. preprocessing :  preprocessing of the data , noise removal and down sampling
 2. FindExit : this part finds the exit by using clustering.
 3. projection : projection to work with 2D instead of 3D